 Red – Evokes feelings of fear, anger and passion.
 The mood of red changes dramatically when lightened and darkened.

-Blue – Clams the emotions, lowers blood pressure.
+Blue – Calms the emotions, lowers blood pressure.
 Blue is also associated with loyalty and trustworthiness.

 Green – Refreshing and relaxing, closely related to nature and growth.